This is your answer to where to stay in Berlin city on a budget AND have an epic time.

 That being said, here is more hostels we think are worth it to know.

-- Pfefferbett Hostel – a cool backpackers hostel in Berlin
+- Pfefferbett Hostel – one of the best hostels in Berlin for backpackers

-- Plus Berlin – it comes with a swimming pool
+- Plus Berlin Hostel – it comes with a swimming pool

 - Baxpax Downtown Hostel and Hotel